Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Theoretical Properties of the Spatial Deconfounder

+\begin{assumption}[Localized interference] The potential outcome at site $s$ depends only on its own treatment and those of its neighbors $\mathcal{N}_s$, not on treatments outside $\mathcal{N}_s$. \end{assumption}

-Assumptions \ref{assump:consistency}-\ref{assump:interference} are standard in the causal inference literature \cite[e.g.,][]{chen2024doubly, forastiere2021identification} and enable identification of the treatment effects.
-Classical approaches for treatment effect estimation in spatial settings additionally assume ignorability of the joint exposure given observed covariates.
-We relax this and allow for an unobserved latent field $U:\gS\to\R^{d_U}$ spanning the grid.
-We only require that all confounders affecting purely local variation are observed in $(\rmX_s,\rmX_{\gN_s})$.
-This assumption is weaker than full ignorability and is plausible in practice.
+Assumptions \ref{assump:consistency}--\ref{assump:interference} are standard in the causal inference literature \citep[e.g.,][]{chen2024doubly, forastiere2021identification} and ensure that the potential outcomes and the direct/spillover estimands in \Cref{eq:direct,eq:spill} are well-defined under localized interference.
+Identification additionally requires assumptions on the confounding structure.
+Classical approaches for spatial treatment effects assume ignorability of the joint neighborhood exposure given observed covariates; we relax this and allow unobserved confounding driven by a shared latent spatial field $U:\gS\to\R^{d_U}$ spanning the grid, while requiring that confounders affecting purely local variation are observed in $(\rmX_s,\rmX_{\gN_s})$.

-\begin{assumption}[Latent field sufficiency] There is no additional unobserved confounder $\tilde U$ that acts only on isolated regions.
-Formally, if

-holds for some sites, then it holds uniformly across sites without conditioning on any extra $\tilde U$. \end{assumption}

-Assumption \ref{assump:single_ignorability} is based on the standard assumption of single ignorability in the deconfounding literature \cite[e.g.,][]{bica2020time} that requires that all confounders that only affect one single treatment are observed.
-This is necessary for reconstructing the unobserved confounder.
-In spatial causal inference, where units are interconnected, causal effects can be identified only if the confounding structure — observed and unobserved — is consistent across the entire lattice.

-If the joint treatment distribution admits a factor model representation with the substitute confounder, then under Assumption~\ref{assump:single_ignorability} the joint assignment $(A_s,A_{\gN_s})$ is ignorable given $(\rmX_s,\rmX_{\gN_s},Z_s)$.
-This follows from Proposition~5 in \citet{wang2019blessings}.